ggonnella/prost/snakes/README.md

 # ProstSnakes

-ProstSnakes is a collection of Snakemake files (based on the ``snakemake`` tool), which define automated tasks for creating, interacting with, updating the Prost database, dowload external data, compute attributes and store the computation results into the database.
+ProstSnakes is a collection of Snakemake files (based on the ``snakemake`` tool), which define automated tasks for interacting with the Prost database, download external data, compute attributes and store the computation results into the database.
 These operations are done by automating and organizing calls to the ProstPy scripts (see ``scripts`` directory of the project).